 Looking for banjo lessons in Edinburgh?
 I specialise in teaching people to play 5 string banjo in the old time, or clawhammer style.
-Online lessons available during lockdown.
+In person and online lessons available.

 Read on to find information about this style of banjo, and demonstration videos.